gsalaz98/PromPlot/README.md

 * Load Grafana dashboards locally from dashboard JSON
 * Interactive GUI allows for easy filtering of data for better visualization

-## Notice
-I am currently looking for work.
-If you would like to have me on your team, please reach out to `gerardo@salazar.pub`

 # Demo

 ## Grafana dashboard loaded via JSON model